Drake Bulldogs men's basketball

-The Drake Bulldogs men's basketball team represents Drake University, located in Des Moines, Iowa, in NCAA Division I basketball competition and is coached by Darian DeVries.
+The Drake Bulldogs men's basketball team represents Drake University, located in Des Moines, Iowa, in NCAA Division I basketball competition.
 The program is best known for making the 1969 Final Four.
+The Bulldogs have appeared eight times in the NCAA tournament, making their most recent appearance in 2025.

 History

 The early years (1906–1959)

 The first season Drake fielded a men's basketball team was 1906–07.
 The Bulldogs finished with a 2–1 record as an independent.
 The next year, during the 1907–08 season, they were charter members of the Missouri Valley Conference.